Pacheco Marsh

 Recovering a Vital Ecosystem

-Generations ago, the San Francisco Bay and Delta supported abundant upstream freshwater marshes and downstream salt marshes and mudflats.
+Generations ago, the Bay Delta supported abundant upstream freshwater marshes and downstream salt marshes and mudflats.
 These served as vital pathways for migrating birds and fish species that spawn in inland streams and live adult lives in the ocean.
 Salt marshes provide essential food, nutrients, refuge, and nursery habitat for an estimated 75 percent of fisheries species.
 Human activity has resulted in the loss of more than 90% of historic tidal wetlands.
-Pacheco Marsh has been diked, drained, and partially filled with dredge spoils.
-The creek has been widened and redirected.
-A sanitary sewer outfall has been built down the middle of the property.
-Scarred by this industrial activity, Pacheco Marsh is a microcosm of the larger story.

 Natural Solutions For Community Needs

-With planned low-impact features in place, bird watchers and outdoor enthusiasts will soon view wildlife responsibly in restored habitat.
-Those seeking healthy recreation will explore carefully constructed trails that offer up-close views of each sub-ecosystem while protecting the marsh’s full-time residents.
-Young minds will experience nature firsthand.
-All will be enthralled by the stunning contrasts—thriving habitat surrounded by a stark industrial backdrop.
+Pacheco Marsh will include trails and an outdoor classroom where students will explore and learn about the history of the region and the importance of restoring and caring for Pacheco Marsh and similar shoreline environments throughout the Bay Delta.
+The stunning contrast of —thriving habitat surrounded by a stark industrial backdrop.
 The towers of oil refineries can be seen in the distance while tankers pass underneath the parallel spans of the Benicia-Martinez Bridge to the north.
 The entire history of the shoreline can be experienced in this one remarkable place.

 The Pacheco Marsh restoration and public access project is made possible by our project partners and the generosity of JMLT donors and funders.